 - Make your product scarce, so they’re hard to get.

-This year, due to previous years causing traffic jams, the farm made visits to the pumpkin patch ticket only – £4 per person.
+This year, due to previous years causing traffic jams and the covid considerations, the farm made visits to the pumpkin patch ticket only – £4 per person.
 No ticket, no carved lanterns gathering experience.

 - Build a festival feel.